andreusjh99/CamCwk/IB_Mich_MatSc_Sim/README.md

-# CUED Part IB Flood Warning System
+# CUED Part IB Modeling a tension experiment in atomistic detail

 This is the Part IB Michaelmas Term computing activity at the Department of Engineering, University of Cambridge.